Witiko/doctoral-thesis/main.md

 more structured than natural text, which brings unique opportunities and challenges.
-Finally, whereas in today's information retrieval, users commonly express their *information needs* as queries in natural language, math information retrieval offers more variety:
+Finally, whereas in today's information retrieval, users commonly express their *information needs* as queries in natural language, math information retrieval offers more variety.

 In math information retrieval, users can express information needs as queries in natural language (further known as *text queries*), but they can also be